 - Managing Runtime Environments and/or operating systems that support your code;

 - Function life-cycle and management efforts;

 - Regulatory and Compliance requirements efforts assigned for data privacy and security;

-- Efforts related to maintaining your serverless framework or backend engine (designed to execute your functions and optimize application’s response time).
+- Efforts related to maintaining your serverless framework or backend engine (designed to execute your functions and optimize the application’s response time).

 Still, that’s not all FaaS is about.
 In contrast with its sibling model, Platform as a Service (PaaS), which provides a similar “there is no server Karl!” approach, FaaS also delivers automatic, flexible and reliable scaling (fully managed by your DevOps Team or your FaaS provider).

-In addition to that, you get a precise, per-execution pricing structure based strictly on how long your functions take to execute – no more money out the window for additional droplets and/or server resources.
+In addition to that, you get a precise, per-execution pricing structure, based strictly on how long your functions take to execute – no more money out the window for additional droplets and/or server resources.
 It’s basically a “What-You-Need-Is-What-You-Get” perspective.

 So how does this magic happen?

 We’re not going to go full “Steve Jobs” on you and say: “it just works”.
 Instead, let’s break it down into elements.